Finding the right graduate program is a difficult and lengthy process, but it’s important that you find the right fit.

 Graduate students spend a lot of time in scientific discussions, performing calculations, and writing.
 All publish papers in prestigious scientific journals.
 They participate in seminar courses, run simulations for projects, and present their research at scientific conferences.

-Prospective students are considered individually, but some relevant experience that is helpful in pursing graduate studies with FAPP includes:
+Prospective students are considered individually, but some relevant experience that is helpful in pursing graduate studies with FAPPG includes:

 If you’re interested in applying, contact Dr. Diamond at email@example.com.
 Please include a CV and a description of your research interests.